 - Full Driver’s License (time consuming): This driver’s license is for foreigners visiting China for over three months or plan on staying in China long term as it is good for 6 years.
 Unfortunately, it takes a few trips (if you’re lucky) to get a full-license as well as passing a 100 question written test.

 - Provisional Driver’s License (easier): This driver’s license is temporary and available for foreigners visiting China for up to 3 months.
 The biggest perk to the provisional driver’s license is you don’t need to take a written test.

-First things first, though.
-Is it even worth it to get a China driver’s license?
+First things first.
+Is it even worth it to get a Chinese driver’s license?

 For example, are you willing to overcome the obstacle of: